Student Email Migration- Fall 2015

 What happens to the email accounts for former students who haven't been enrolled for more than 18 months?

 Due to the large number of accounts in our current system, students who have not been enrolled in classes at the University of North Dakota within the past 18 months will lose access to their UND student email account and the accounts will not be migrated to the new system.
+Former students will retain access to their UND email account until February, 2016

 - Move the email messages that you would like to retain to the new email system.